NullArray/GistList/README.md

+# NetSet Related

+My OPSEC Tool [NetSet](https://github.com/NullArray/NetSet) has a feature that allows you to easily access online resources that may be hepful with Operational Security.
+Among which are a [list of DNSCrypt-proxy compatible resolvers](https://gist.github.com/NullArray/e9961cb5574656ecf0d35b09c6567e2c) and a [list of val MAC Addresses](https://gist.github.com/NullArray/0380871a42b608830357f998df735e71).
+For convenience sake, i have decided to link to those resources here as well.

 # GistList

 This repo will be for providing easy access to some of the gists i post.
 From time to time i'll write a script for a specific